The Wombats: Glitterbug (2013–2017)

 On 11 September 2013, a mysterious hashtag message appeared on the band's Facebook page which read "#yourbodyisaweapon".
 A second message on 16 September stated: "Seismic activity is going on!
 Excited to announce that our new track 'Your Body Is a Weapon' will be out on October 2nd."
 The single premiered on BBC Radio 1 on 1 October as Zane Lowe's Hottest Record and was officially released the next day.
 Lead singer Murphy claimed that their next album would be released at some point in 2014, however this did not come to pass.

 On 17 December 2014, the Wombats announced that their new album, Glitterbug, would be released in April 2015 as well as revealing the official album cover.
 The album's second single titled 'Greek Tragedy' was premiered as Zane Lowe's Hottest Record on BBC Radio 1.
 A third track 'Emoticons' was published 16 February, with the third single from Glitterbug 'Give Me A Try' being released in March.
 To celebrate the album's release the Glitterbug B Sides EP was released on the same day.
 The album achieved similar chart success to its predecessor This Modern Glitch, charting at number 5 in the UK and 2 in Australia.
 Glitterbug also became The Wombats' first album to chart in the US, reaching 81 on the Billboard 200.

 To support the album the band toured extensively across the world.
 They also performed "Greek Tragedy" on Late Night with Seth Meyers.

+In January 2021 it was reported that a remix of Greek Tragedy had gone viral on the social media platform TikTok, where it had been used as the soundtrack for over 430,000 videos.